stelucz/language-juniper-junos/README.md

-# language-juniper-junos
-Juniper Junos syntax highlighting package for Atom text editor
+# Juniper Junos highlighting for Atom text editor

+Syntax highlighting package for Juniper Junos configuration files.

+Associated file types:

+ - .conf
+ - .jos

+Feel free to contribute to this package via GitHub

+Based on nprintz's package for Sublime.